Dynamic Structural Operational Semantics: Dynamic SOS

-Endofunctors are meant to describe how upgrade information from the objects of the \cat{U} components changes the objects from the data components.
-The result above suggests that for pairs or discrete categories (or products of such), defining such endo\-functors resorts to only defining their application on the objects of the category (i.e., a total function).
+Endofunctors are meant to describe how upgrade information from the objects of the \cat{U} components change the objects from the data components, thus defining a correspondence between the data before and after some upgrade, for any upgrade information.
+The result above suggests that for pairs or discrete categories, defining such endo\-functors resorts to only defining their application on the objects of the category (i.e., a total function).
 These objects are normally tuples involving both upgrade and data objects.

-Essentially, each upgrade functor specifies how the upgrade information from the upgrade component acts on the data information from the data component, changing the latter and also the information in the upgrade component (e.g., when doing incremental upgrades using only part of the upgrade information, which disappears after the upgrade operation).
-These will become more clear in the examples below, when we see the specific structure of the objects of the data and upgrade component categories.

-Nevertheless, abstracting away from this structure, an upgrade endo\-functor defines a correspondence between the data before and after some upgrade, for any upgrade information.
-Therefore we may have many upgrade endo\-functors, and in defining the semantics of the upgrade constructs we specify which of these endo\-functors to be used.
+In general endofunctors must also relate the morphisms, which restricts their definition.
+When a pairs category is coupled with a discrete upgrade category then the endofunctor definition on the objects must be made in such a way that morphisms on the pair category are somewhat preserved.
+This would, for example, not allow to freely change the upgrade object, e.g., since $(p_{1},u)\transition{(\alpha,id_{u})}(p_{2},u)$ we cannot define $F(p_{1},u)=(p_{3},u_{1})$ and $F(p_{2},u)=(p_{4},u_{2})$ because there is not morphism between these last two.
+This example is intuitive when doing incremental upgrades using only part of the upgrade information that disappears after the upgrade operation.
+It is interesting to study what kinds of practically useful upgrades can be defined if endofunctors can be defined on whatever label categories.

 We will work in this paper with simple endo\-functors, as in Proposition~\ref{prop_endo_prodPairs_prop}, for which the application on the objects is enough.
-However, DSOS should handle more complex categories, where the action of the endo\-functors on the morphisms may also be relevant, e.g., monoid categories.
+However, DSOS should handle more complex categories, where the action of the endo\-functors on the morphisms may also be relevant, e.g., monoid categories which are used for handling errors in \cite[Sec.3.7]{Mosses04modularSOS}.
+A monoid category intuitively defines ``labels'' on transitions which are used (often in process algebras) to define which transitions (with what labels) are allowed from which program terms.
+However, the program term itself does not use this information.
+In the presence of monoid labels we can still define the endofunctors only on the objects, and have a natural definition of the corresponding morphisms, i.e., matching the monoid part of the morphism pair (according to Proposition~\ref{prop_propertiesDiscretPair}(\ref{propertiesDiscretPair_3})).
+Since we work with simple categories in this paper, one question (which we discuss more in the further work Section~\ref{subsec_further_work}) is whether such endo\-functors can be encoded into simple morphisms of potentially different categories.